 What’s Included in this 3 Days in San Diego Travel Itinerary

 San Diego Travel Tips

-- Don’t leave home without the Lonely Planet Guide to Southern California, only $14 on Amazon!
-It’s got load of info about San Diego, Los Angeles, and everything in between.
+- Don’t leave home without the Lonely Planet Guide to Southern California.
+It’s got loads of info about San Diego, Los Angeles, and everything in between.
 Together with this guide, will be your best friend on your visit to San Diego.

 - San Diego International Airport is just a 10-minute drive from downtown.
 A taxi will cost you about $15 and you can also grab a bus for much cheaper than that (check here).